Naagar/Seeds_Classification/README.md

    We are exploring more image augmentation techniques.

-   I am visualizing the images after using image augmentation to know a more accurate effect of the same.
+   I am visualizing the images after using image augmentation to determine a more accurate effect.

    They are decreasing the difference between the train and test accuracy.